Kjm46384/CSCI4300-Final/README.md

 - Our project is movie ticket booking website.
 Registered users can book movies and see their booking history

 Website has been tested on:
+- Chrome for Windows 10
+- Opera for Windows 10
 - Chrome for MacOS 12.3.1
 - Safari for MacOS 12.3.1